IQVIA: Transforming Commercialization In Life Sciences With Connected Intelligence

 "Our mission is to help life sciences companies develop and implement their digital transformation strategy.
 We develop and provide SaaS-based solutions that can coordinate the activities of our customers"

-For experienced representatives, this will further boost their productivity for superior outcomes, and for those just starting out, it will similarly guide their productivity and help foster their skills while ensuring they stay in the lines of compliance when it comes for information that is approved for sharing.
+For experienced representatives, this will further boost their productivity for superior outcomes, and for those just starting out, it will similarly guide their productivity and help foster their skills while ensuring they stay in the lines of compliance when it comes to information that is approved for sharing.
 Commercial teams as a whole will be able to work smarter and faster while making more impactful connections with their customers.
 These capabilities contribute to the ongoing sense of trust and partnership that will define the success of an HCP partnership for the future.
 “It’s about having a more meaningful relationship with the HCP where the conversation is a two-way dialogue, and everybody benefits.
 Embedded intelligence makes that possible and scalable,” says AJ.

 In 2020, IQVIA enhanced the features of OCE Remote Engagement to create a more versatile digital method for conducting personal engagements with HCPs.
 This solution enables sales and medical teams to connect remotely with one customer or many at the same time, capture their consent, share approved content, and present surveys.
 This solution includes compliance and security measures that were specifically built to meet the needs of the life science industry.